-Then, Bilzerian tells a story of a time he had traveled to Puerto Vallarta and “Had this big villa on the edge of a cliff.”
-He recalls to Rogan with a grin, “We had all these chicks running around that we were banging the whole weekend.”
+Then, Bilzerian tells a story of a time he had traveled to Puerto Vallarta, where he “had this big villa on the edge of a cliff.”
+He recalls with a grin, “We had all these chicks running around that we were banging the whole weekend.”
 But, having taken magic mushrooms, Bilzerian had an epiphany: “This is the greatest; This is the first time my dick doesn’t control me.”
-He continued to recall how he thought, “This is so nice to just be able to relax and not even have to think about it.
+He recalls a brief realization: “This is so nice to just be able to relax and not even have to think about it.
 I have no desire to have sex right now.”
 Almost as soon as the insight crept in, he recoiled.
 “I took that as a personal challenge to see if I could have sex.
 So I fuck this girl for like forty minutes, on mushrooms.
 I didn’t enjoy it that much.
-At the end of it I thought, I had this opportunity where I was not consumed with having sex, and I completely ruined it for no reason.”
+At the end of it I thought: I had this opportunity where I was not consumed with having sex, and I completely ruined it for no reason.”
 Rogan, in a distinctly dry and disappointed tone, replies, “That’s hilarious.”

-As the Addicted Lover, Bilzerian has, through habitual reinforcement, patterned his mind to obsessively fixate on sex.
+Bilzerian has, through habitual reinforcement, patterned his mind to obsessively fixate on sex.
+In Jungian terms, he is ruled by the Lover archetype; his ego has no autonomy over this transpersonal force.
 Even while on a psychedelic, his mind is uninterested in other activities or thoughts.
-His relationship to his own inner world of creativity, interests, philosophy, spiritual are simply not available to him.
+His relationship to his own inner world of creativity, interests, philosophy, or spirituality are simply not available to him.
 In the Jungian perspective, this lack of depth is related to a fragile ego which cannot bare to encounter the inner world, the unconscious, characterized by the archetypal feminine.
 This is reflected in his attitudes towards women, but also in his shallow interests.
 The fragile ego is compensated for by a hyper-macho persona, which is either detached emotionally, coldly confident, or aggressive, and sometimes flagrantly abusive to those around him.

 iii.
 The Mother Complex and the Don Juan